lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 5. COUNT
 COUNT is used to count the number of rows in a table.
+- Display the number of rows in the number column of the number table

 ```sql
 SELECT COUNT(column_name) FROM table_name;
 ```